HatemMS2012/AmphibiansTraits/README.md

 ###Example: Importing Complete Amphibians' Trait Data

 We prepared a sample of a valid CSV file that contains complete trait dataset in [Examples/traitsExamples/Sample_Full_Traits.csv](Examples/traitsExamples/Sample_Full_Traits.csv).
+**Please note** that if you want to import your own CSV file, you have to make sure that your order of the columns corresponds to that the sample file.
+In the sample file you can notice that ID column is empty.
+In this case, an ID will be generated automtically as combination of the Genus and the Species columns accordoing to the follwing format: **ID = "Genus_Species"**